-But a new calculation made by Cornell student Evan Solomonides might offer a solution.
-In fact, Solomonides even makes a prediction as to when E.T. should be expected to phone, reports Phys.org.
+However back in 2013, Cornell student Evan Solomonides offered a solution.
+In fact, Solomonides even made a prediction as to when E.T. should be expected to phone, reported Phys.org.

 "We haven't heard from aliens yet, as space is a big place — but that doesn't mean no one is out there," said Solomonides.
 "It's possible to hear any time at all, but it becomes likely we will have heard around 1,500 years from now."

 Why 1,500 years?
 Solomonides' calculation rests on the idea that most other alien civilizations are as mediocre as we are, and that it takes a long time for any civilization to become advanced enough to broadcast proof of their existence to the galaxy.
 If it's true that most aliens have, like us, barely scratched the surface as it pertains to long-distance communication or space travel, then we can use our own progress as a benchmark.